 pvlib python is a community-developed, open-source software toolbox for simulating the performance of solar photovoltaic (PV) energy systems.
-It provides peer-reviewed reference implementations of over 100 empirical and physics-based models from the scientific literature, including solar position algorithms, irradiance models, thermal models, and PV electrical models.
-In addition to these individual low-level model implementations, pvlib python provides high-level constructs that chain these models together like building blocks to form complete "weather-to-power" photovoltaic system models.
+It provides reference implementations of over 100 empirical and physics-based models from the peer-reviewed scientific literature, including solar position algorithms, irradiance models, thermal models, and PV electrical models.
+In addition to these individual low-level model implementations, pvlib python provides high-level workflows that chain these models together like building blocks to form complete "weather-to-power" photovoltaic system models.
 It also provides functions to fetch and import a wide variety of weather datasets useful for PV modeling.

-pylib python has been developed since 2015 and follows modern best practices for open-source python software, with comprehensive automated testing, standards-based packaging, and semantic versioning.
-Its source code is developed openly on GitHub and releases are distributed via the Python Package Index (PyPI) and the conda-forge repository. pylib python's source code is made freely available under the permissive BSD-3 license.
+pvlib python has been developed since 2015 and follows modern best practices for open-source python software, with comprehensive automated testing, standards-based packaging, and semantic versioning.
+Its source code is developed openly on GitHub and releases are distributed via the Python Package Index (PyPI) and the conda-forge repository. pvlib python's source code is made freely available under the permissive BSD-3 license.

-Here we present an update on pvlib python, describing capability and community development since our 2018 publication (Holmgren, Hansen, & Mikofski, 2018).
+Here we (the project's core developers) present an update on pvlib python, describing capability and community development since our 2018 publication (Holmgren, Hansen, & Mikofski, 2018).